Abu Concession, Okavango Delta and Moremi, Botswana

 The camp has a library which boasts an array of absorbing books on wildlife and elephants in particular.
 Leading off the library is a complete office area for those guests needing to stay in contact with the outside world.
 A well-stocked bar provides drinks and cocktails for post-safari sundowners around a camp fire while most of the meals are taken al fresco on the deck.
 There is also a sleep out platform in the elephant's boma - for the ultimate star bed experience.

 Guests are "introduced" to the elephants shortly after their arrival and will soon feel part of the Abu herd.
-Whether walking alongside them or seated in large padded saddles mounted behind experienced elephant-handlers, to join a herd of the largest land mammals on a walk through the bush is to see Africa from a completely different perspective.
+Walking alongside them with experienced elephant-handlers, learning about the African bush from a completely different perspective.
 Surrounded as you are by the herd, many other animals allow you to approach closer than ever.
 Herds of giraffe, zebra and antelope continue to graze, unconcerned by the approach of the elephant herd of which you are now an honoured part.

 Also available are guided nature walks, bird watching (Abu boasts a list of nearly 500 species) or time spent drifting on the tranquil waters of the Okavango Delta in a mokoro.
 Catch and release fishing trips are also available.